 BP joined with Gulf in starting the Kuwait Oil Company, which today sells discount crude to ex-proprietors BP Amoco and Chevron Texaco (Chevron bought Gulf in 1981).
 By 1949 the US Horsemen controlled 42% of Middle Eastern oil reserves, while the Anglo-Dutch Horsemen had 52%.
 The remaining 8% was owned by Elf Total Fina and other smaller companies.

 The British began granting independence to its Gulf State protectorates beginning in 1961 with Kuwait and ending in 1971 when the United Arab Emirates were formed out of seven sheikdoms, the most important of which are Dubai, Abu Dhabi and Sharjah.
 British influence did not wane.
 Oman remains particularly close to the Crown.
 British mercenaries constitute the royal guards which protect the ruling families in all six GCC states.

 These emirates are ruled by single family monarchies selected by British colonialists to carry out their plan for dominating Middle East oil and shipping lanes in the late 18th century.
 The six GCC ruling families are inter-related with one another, just as are the royal families of Europe.

-What happened in Libya was a classic covert operation conjured by Western intelligence and funded by the GCC which attempts to seize oilfields belonging to the people of Libya and hand them over to the Rothschild/Rockefeller trillionaires.
+What happened in Libya and now in Syria is a classic covert operation conjured by Western intelligence and funded by the GCC which attempts to seize oilfields belonging to the people of Libya and gas fields owned by Syrians and hand them over to the Rothschild/Rockefeller trillionaires.
 Don’t be fooled.
 This is the same old colonial bullshit.
 Viva Ghaddafi!
+Viva Assad!